front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 ### That's it!

-You can now configure the Magento extension to use a Test mode and [test the integration](https://docs.adyen.com/development-resources/test-cards/test-card-numbers)
+You can now configure the your adyen payment methods from Customer Area under `Settings > Payment Methods` and [test the integration](https://docs.adyen.com/development-resources/test-cards/test-card-numbers)

 <blockquote class="note">
 Please keep in mind that Adyen payment methods depends on the Customer country, the Cart amount and the Store currency.
 Different contexts could display different payment methods in the checkout.